Event schema

 'server' | Optional | Free string — a logical route | Server-to-server events with no browser context. |

 Native and server events authenticate with a dedicated mobile (cs_mob_live_*) or server (cs_srv_live_*) key.
 Those keys are exempt from the browser Origin/Referer gate, so a native app or backend posts directly with no Origin header.
+Server event writes additionally require a timestamped HMAC signature using the server key.
 See API keys + auth and Mobile apps.

 Native and server clients are also exempt from the browser UA-scraper bot heuristics — a library UA like OkHttp or CFNetwork under a mobile/server key is expected, not flagged.
 The exemption is gated on key posture and declared platform, not on the user agent: a library UA on a website key still forces a bot classification.